nplrkn/alsoran/README.md

 ## Building and running integration tests

 The build relies on `lld` to reduce linker memory needs.
-You will either need to install it (`sudo apt install lld` or similar), or edit .cargo/config to remove the `target.x86_64-unknown-linux-gnu` config and revert to plain `cc` linking.
+You will either need to install LLD (`sudo apt install lld` or similar), or edit .cargo/config to remove the `target.x86_64-unknown-linux-gnu` config, which reverts to plain `cc` linking.

 `cargo test` runs the integration test suite, minus the live Redis test.